cbcrg/kallisto-nf/README.md

 Kallisto-NF
 ========

-A nextflow implementation of Kallisto & Slueth RNA-Seq Tools
+A nextflow implementation of Kallisto & Sleuth RNA-Seq Tools